 The vast majority of sleep surgeons will be otolaryngologists, but some oral surgeons also perform overlapping procedures, since they deal with the facial skeleton.
 There may be some general and plastic surgeons who have an interest in sleep apnea surgery as well.

-Ultimately, what is more important than how may procedures I have done, or the training programs that I attended, is whether or not you and I develop a quality patient-physician relationship, where there is mutual trust and understanding.
+Ultimately, what is more important than how may procedures I have done, or the training programs that I attended.
+It’s my passion for clinical excellence, and whether or not you and I develop a quality patient-physician relationship, where there is mutual trust and understanding.
 Obviously, this takes time and effort by both parties.